 4. Use The Greatest Gift Version of a Jesse Tree

 I mentioned this one earlier, but a Jesse Tree devotional that comes highly recommended is Ann Voskamp’s Greatest Gift: A Family Celebration of Christmas.
 Some close friends of ours have loved doing this book during the month of December with their young grade-school and preschool aged children.
-I also love the adult version of Ann Voskamp’s Advent devotional, so I’m guessing the family version is good too.
+I personally love the adult version of Ann Voskamp’s Advent devotional, so I’m guessing the family version is good too.